top of page

 I’m curious, what all you are taking with you from 2023 into 2024?
 Here are mine!

-1)A LESSON FROM A TINY MUSCLE
+1. A LESSON FROM A TINY MUSCLE

 This past year has had a unique theme.
 While healing from my knee injury in 2022, one tiny, tough, stubborn little muscle became the key to healing, getting back to the loom, and graduating out of physical therapy… and it also became my unrelenting theme of 2023.
-This one muscle became both the bane of my existence and the one thing that could make it possible to return to the loom.
+This one muscle became both the bane of my existence and the singular pathway that could make it possible to return to the loom.

 The long story is HERE.
 In short, I had a knee injury in which the pain was so intense and overwhelming to the point that multiple muscles and muscle groups turned off.
 As most muscles and groups came back online and worked in a normal amount of time, this one muscle took 18 months to turn back on.
 A year and a half of being away from the loom, having limited mobility, and this darling, singular, thin, and narrow muscle in my leg was keeping me away from so many things that I love.

-This muscle has had me puzzled and curious… it has both captured my undivided attention and taunted me with the possibility of working again … The muscle would shake and tremble as I would work it and practice stability and basic movement.
-Slowly this muscle learned that it was ok to be back, that supports were in place, that there was a whole team already working, ready and waiting for its return.
+The muscle would shake and tremble as I would work it, practice a stable stance and navigate basic movement.
+Slowly this muscle learned that it was ok to be back, that supports were in place, that there was a whole team of other muscles already working, ready and waiting for its return.

 I have felt for some time now that this muscle is maybe having a little fun with me.
 Teasing me with some lesson or message.
 I’ve been pondering what this wisdom could be… Is it that it’s ok to stop and pause when things aren’t aligning?
 Is it that not every space is made for us, so find the spaces where people are supporting, caring, and invested in you and you in them?
 Is it that even the tiniest and quietest part of us has a voice and we need to pause and listen?
 Is it that each of us has our own timeline of learning and personal growth and patience is oh so important for ourselves and for others?
 Is it that we all just need to go on vacation WAAAYYYY more often and turn our brains off from the grind?
 Is it that I need a trip to Paris?
 Do we all just need a trip to Paris?